corey-hammond/app-tracker/README.md

 Create an Alerts component to display the alert, that uses withAlert

-Allow Redux to manage our errors: create an errors reducer and type, dispatch the type and action in catch blocks
+Allow Redux to manage our errors in state: create an errors reducer and type, dispatch the type/action in catch blocks

+Get the errors state in the Alert component: mapStateToProps and connect